Canal Cruise in Brittany

 we decided to take a road trip to one of Brittany's most

 famous landmarks: Mont-Saint-Michel.
-(Technically, just
+(It's actually just

 Nancy in archway at Le Mont-Saint-Michel.